sofastack/sofa-ark/README.md

 First of all, we explain what roles these concepts play;

-+ `Ark Container`: It's the runtime-manager of total framework; it will startup in the first place, then it resolves `Ark Plugin` and `Ark Biz` in classpath and deploys them.
++ `Ark Container`: It's the runtime manager of total framework; it will startup in the first place, then it resolves `Ark Plugin` and `Ark Biz` in classpath and deploys them.

 + `Ark Plugin`: A fat jar packaged by `sofa-ark-plugin-maven-plugin`, generally it would bring with a class-index configuration which describes what class would be exported and imported. `Ark Plugin` can resolve classes from each other.